jackieklaura/awesome-tech-feminism/README.md

 - [Women in Privacy & Security meetup](https://www.meetup.com/SecWomenVienna/) - a Vienna-based community of female students, young academics, allies and advocates, dedicated to bringing talented women together to celebrate and foster their passion and drive for privacy and security.

+## DACH

+This refers to the region spanning the three German-speaking countries Germany (D), Austria (A), and Switzerland (CH).

+- [Black Women in Tech DACH](https://blackwomenintech-dach.com/) - an organization connection Black Women in the Technology industry and paving the way for those looking to break into Tech across DACH.

 ## Germany